ShogunPanda/freya/README.md

   The `fonts` value contains a definition for fonts to be loaded remotely:

   - `fonts.ranges` contains a key-value definition of UTF-8 ranges

-  - `fonts.families` contains all the theme fonts families, specified with the hierachy style-weight-range-URL.
+  - `fonts.families` contains all the theme fonts families, specified with the hierachy `style/weight/range/urlIndex`.
+  - `fonts.urls` contains all URLs for all fonts.
+  - `fonts.source` contains all original CSS URLs for fonts definitions.
+This is not used by freya but can be used for debugging.

+  You can generate the YAML representation of one or more fonts by using the `freya font` command.

   A full `theme.yml` file might look like this: